 Some of the departments in the University have counselor/ mentors/ advisors appointed for the students.
-The University has ventured into creating model class rooms having OHP, LCD, Case Method of teaching, Industrial Visits, Webinars, Seminars, Role Play, Presentation, City Visits, Educational Tours, on the job trainings, field works and many more things are regular features of the teaching in the University..
+The University has ventured into OHP, LCD, Case Method of teaching, Industrial Visits, Webinars, Seminars, Role Play, Presentation, City Visits, Educational Tours, on the job trainings, field works and many more.

-"Sanskritiki" (a body responsible for the cultural activities) is a vibrant body which takes care of extracurricular activities of students.
+The "Sanskriti"(a body responsible for the cultural activities) is a vibrant body which takes care of extracurricular activities of students.
 It has many clubs which regularly organize different cultural and academic fest throughout the year.

-The University is in the process of developing a e-learning portal that will enhance e-learning capabilities among the teachers.
+The University is in the process of developing a e-learning portal that will enhance e-learning among the teachers.
 The University has one Academic staff college which regularly organize orientation, refresher, short term skill development programmes for the faculty members.